coderanger/coderanger.net/content/posts/chef-and-vault.md

 In order to use Chef Server data for mapping Vault policies, we need to link Chef and Vault identities.
-The two most obvious ways to do this would be to base Vault identity on Chef's or vice versa.
+The two most obvious ways to do this would be to base Vault's identity on Chef's or vice versa.

 ## Chef as the Identity Root